-On this day in 1861, an Assistant Surgeon in the U.S. Army embarks on a rescue of 60 soldiers, then under siege.
-Bernard Irwin’s action was the earliest in our nation’s history to be rewarded with the Medal of Honor.
+On this day in 1894, “the Fighting Doctor” receives a Medal of Honor.
+Bernard Irwin’s action was the earliest in our nation’s history to be awarded with a Medal of Honor.

-  His action might have been the earliest chronologically, but it was more than 30 years before he actually received a Medal.
+His action might have been the earliest chronologically, but he waited more than 30 years to receive a Medal.
 At the time of his action, the Medal had not yet been established.
-“The Fighting Doctor’s” actions were later remembered and Irwin was awarded the Medal as he was retiring, on January 21, 1894.
+Irwin’s actions were later remembered, and he was awarded the Medal as he was retiring in 1894.

 Irwin’s action occurred during a series of conflicts with the Apache Indian tribes in the mid-1800s.
 His rescue came during an event that came to be known as the Bascom Affair.
 The chronology of that Affair has left many historians scratching their heads, and it’s made some of the events surrounding the Medal more confusing than one might typically expect.

 “The [Bascom] incident,” one historian noted, “has been the subject of conflicting accounts by numerous historians of Arizona.
 That no two chroniclers agree on what happened stems largely from the scarcity of original source material, and from the fact that the few participants who did leave testimony themselves disagreed.”

 Regardless, there seems to be plenty of blame to go around for much of what happened.

 The trouble started in October 1860, when a group of Apache raided a ranch in Arizona.
 The Apache kidnapped a young boy and stole some livestock.
 Naturally, the commander at a nearby Fort dispatched soldiers to recover the boy.
 The task was delegated to 2d Lt.
 George Bascom.
 About 60 men went with him.